 - Hosted By: Wappingers Crew Club

-Nearby the HRRA boathouse, is the Walkway Over the Hudson, opened in October 2009.
-The Walkway Over the Hudson is a 1.3 mile long pedestrian and bicycle trail that was built on what had been the Poughkeepsie-Highland Railroad Bridge.
-The bridge, which originally opened in 1889, was closed in 1974 after fire severely damaged the tracks.
+Nearby the HRRA boathouse, is the recently opened Walkway Over the Hudson.
+The Walkway Over the Hudson is a 1.3 mile long pedestrian and bicycle trail that was built on what had been the Poughkeepsie Railroad Bridge.
+The bridge, which originally opened in 1888, was closed in 1974 after fire severely damaged the tracks.

 Thirty-five years later, after an amazing transformation, the walkway opened to the public on Saturday, October 3, 2009 as the world's longest elevated park.

 The HRRA community boathouse and the finish line for the Poughkeepsie Row for the Cure are clearly visible from the walkway, and if you have time during or after the regatta would be a nice park to visit.